 Portfolio Management.
-The Division is evaluating each of the loans in the "B" category to develop a plan for stabilizing the loans and reducing its potential for default.
+The Division evaluates each of the loans in the "B" and "C" categories to develop an appropriate plan for mitigating risk of potential default.
 Strategies may include loan modification, use of additional resources, adjustments to funding of reserves for replacement going forward, payment forbearance, and replacement of management agents.
-As of June 30, 2021, there were no loans in the "C" category.
+As of September 30, 2023, there was one loan in the "C" category collateralized by a marketable security whose value significantly exceeds the outstanding loan amount, minimizing any additional financial risk to MHF.